 Of course, I love games as part of training anyway, and this ties right into it for me.
 I'll pick a fun game that I know he likes to do, and make starting the game and it's continuing based on him doing what we've been working on.

-This in my mind is also a transition from "theory" to "application" as it's using the concept in a "real world" way but not quite with all the challenges that would accompany a full "real world" use.
+This in my mind is also a transition from "theory" to "application" as it's using the concept in a real way but not quite with all the challenges that would accompany a full real world use.
 It is still also a learning period so mistakes are overlooked and things don't have to be real tight yet.

 The Real World Curriculum

 At this point, the behavior is as good as it's going to get.
-The "classroom" is no challenge anymore, it's time to apply it to real world situations and various tasks that he'll be asked to do from this point on.
-Still, though, challenge is still controlled as much as possible, but, as we know, real life can't be scripted like the "classroom" could be.
+The classroom is no challenge anymore, it's time to apply it to real world situations and various tasks that he'll be asked to do from this point on.
+Still, though, challenge is still controlled as much as possible, but, as we know, real life can't be scripted like the classroom.